Welcome to Football Betting Explained. The aim of this website is too give you all the information and more you need for betting on football.

 First Goalscorer – Similar to Anytime Goalscorer, every player on the pitch will have their own odds on scoring the first goal.
 These odds will be longer than the Anytime Goalscorer, as your player has to score the first goal of the match for this bet to win.

-Correct Score – One of the harder football bets to predict, but as is usually the case in betting, one of the most rewarding if you get it correct.
+Correct Score – One of the harder football bets to predict.
+As is usually the case in football betting though, it is one of the most rewarding if you get it correct.

 You place your bet on 1-0 to the home team, or 3-3 draw, if you think that will be the score at the end of 90 minutes.
 Predict the correct score and you win, choose the wrong score, and you lose.